benman1/gitcodebeauty/README.md

 # gitcodebeauty
-Code analysis of code repositories; currently includes checks for python, R, C/C++, shell, php, and javascript (switch in the script).
+Code analysis for git code repositories; currently supports checks for python, R, C/C++, shell, php, and javascript (there is a switch in the script).

 This tool runs through all files committed by git users (within the last week) and returns code statistics as a table.
-The statistics are based on flake8 (pep8 checker).
+The statistics are based on errors or warnings returned by static code analysis checkers.
+In the case of python, it uses flake8 (pep8 checker), frosted, and pylint.
 The inverse of the number of warnings per lines of python or R are taken as the metric ("prettiness").

-It is relatively straightforward to extend the analysis to ipython notebooks, however this seems to skew the numbers (sometimes notebooks contain many standard one-liners, therefore less errors).
+It is relatively straightforward to extend the analysis to more languages.
+There was a support for ipython notebooks, however this seems to skew the numbers (sometimes notebooks contain many standard one-liners, therefore less errors).

 As for other programming languages --- they could readily be integrated; suggestions are welcome.

+Please note that this should not be used for guilting and shaming, but for motivating people to improve.

 #Installation